doigiee/JoshuaDoig_T2A2/README.md

 NOTE: was going to place all, 'source code for your entire project' in a /src folder, as per requirements, though it seemed to break the app for multiple reasons (possibly due to the .venv or maybe pychache folders being moved).
 Though these files wont be included in submission I'd rather not risk it and thus have submitted assignment as constructed.

-1. Once cloning the repo, you will need to create your own virtual environment and own .env (sample provided) and install requirements.txt while in your .venv environment
+1. Once cloning the repo, you will need to create your own virtual environment and own .env (sample provided -: Example of database_url and jwt_secret_key (if lost or confused)
+(DATABASE_URL=postgresql+psycopg2://doigiee:ectjyrj76@127.0.0.1:5432/art_gallery)
+(JWT_SECRET_KEY=art is good):-
+- and install requirements.txt while in your .venv environment
 - python3 -m venv .venv
 - source .venv/bin/activate
 - pip install -r requirements.txt